eclipse-opensmartclide/smartclide-service-discovery-poc/README.md

     python3 -m pip install --no-cache-dir -r requirements.txt python3 -m pip install . --upgrade
 ```
+Or build the image with the provided dockerfile.

 ## Run
 ```
 python3 servicediscovery
 ```

-Or using the built docker image, with docker-compose.
+Or using the built docker image hosted by ghcr.io, with docker-compose.

 ```
 version: '3'